1.0 Introduction

 config.yaml.
 If you are using the provided example file (fortanix-fs-scanner.yaml.example), ensure to copy or rename it toconfig.yamlbefore running any of the scanner commands in the following sections.

-Run the following command to manually start the File System Scanner Agent:
+fortanixUserUse the following command to start the File System Scanner Agent as the dedicated

 To ensure the File System Scanner Agent runs automatically, it can be configured as a systemd timer.
 This allows the agent to run on a defined schedule without manual intervention.
 Using a systemd timer is the recommended approach for running the File System Scanner Agent.